Usage-based billing for AI services: Why your ERP is the key to scaling it right

 Many businesses combine a base subscription fee with usage-based AI charges.
 This provides predictable recurring revenue while also capturing the value of increased AI usage.

-Why this model can be tricky to manage?
+Why is this model tricky to manage?
 Hybrid pricing creates two parallel revenue streams:

 • Predictable revenue: A platform fee (fixed subscription)